Moving to Italy from Australia: Visas, Timelines & What No One Tells You

 What people don’t realise (the honest part)

 Consulates in big cities (Florence, Bologna, Milan, Rome) are overloaded.
+Southern towns, like those in Salento, often have faster processing.

 Some documents are simply easier to organise once you're here.